-The affect on undulation should be not be great but factors into the equation.
+The effect on undulation should be not be great but factors into the equation.

 For those who do not principally breathe every stroke,

-doing so for full laps is a good way to work on breathing technique including undulation
+doing so for full laps is a good way to work on breathing technique along with undulation

 where it will serve to expose any problems.